LOOMS & WEAVING FESTIVAL

 A full-moon closing performance with weaving, dance, projection and traditional song

-All activities are free and open to the public.
+All activities were free and open to the public.

 They take place at the Mikrasiaton Association and the 2nd Experimental Primary School of Ierapetra.